 Today, I present the mini paneer malpua recipe that is sure to delight you to the fullest.
 Read on to find the full recipe below:

 - 6 – 7 rajgira or singhare ka flour

 - 5 – 7 tablespoon ghee

 - A pinch of Cardamom powder

 - 1/2 cup water

 To prepare the sugar syrup, place water in a pan over medium flame.
-Add sugar in it and stir until fully dissolved.
+Add sugar to it and stir until fully dissolved.
 Then add 2-3 tsp milk and stir again, after a few minutes remove the scum that rises to the top.
-Sugar syrup is made right it has to be sticky or 1 string consistency.
-Remove the pan from the flame and keep aside.
+Sugar syrup is made right it has to be sticky or 1-string consistency.
+Remove the pan from the flame and keep it aside.

-In mixer grinder jar add paneer, rajgira aata cardamom powder and milk grinded it to a fine batter.
+In a mixer grinder jar add paneer, rajgira aata cardamom powder and milk grinded it to a fine batter.
 Ensure that the mixture has a pourable consistency and is not too thick.
-Once the batter is ready, keep it aside for few minutes so that the flavour of Cardamom is fully absorbed.
+Once the batter is ready, keep it aside for a few minutes so that the flavor of Cardamom is fully absorbed.